mayktian/mayktian.github.io/index.md

 ## Selected Publication

-* **Yukun Ma***, Patrick H*.
-Chen and Cho-Jui Hsieh.
+* **Yukun Ma***, Patrick H. Chen* and Cho-Jui Hsieh.
 "MulCode: A Multiplicative Multi-way Model for Compressing Neural Language Model" to appear in Proceedings of 2019 Conference on Empirical Methods in Natural Language Processing and 9th International Joint Conference on Natural Language Processing (**EMNLP-IJCNLP 2019**).
 [Equal Contribution]

 * Tianyu Li, Chien-Chih Wang, **Yukun Ma**, Patricia Ortal, Qifang Zhao, Bjorn Stenger and Yu Hirate.
 "Learning Classifiers on Positive and Unlabeled Data with Policy Gradient", to appear in The 19th IEEE International Conference on Data Mining (**ICDM 2019**)
 * **Yukun Ma**, Haiyun Peng, Tahir Khan, Erik Cambria, and Amir Hussain.
 Sentic LSTM: a hybrid network for targeted aspect-based sentiment analysis. **Cognitive Computation**, 10(4), 639-650.